Cats and Plants

 Lily (almost all)

 This list is far from complete, so be sure to look up your specific plant!
 If you think your cat has eaten a poisonous plant, try to find which plant your cat ate and be sure to bring it with you to the vet.
 Most times, a cat will just get sick after nibbling on a toxic plant.
-However, better safe than sorry!
+However, better to be safe than sorry!